-Portland Vets provides an outstanding level of care for our hospitalised ill, critical care and post operative patients, with veterinary surgeons on site monitoring them 24 hours a day.
+Portland Vets provide an outstanding level of care for our hospitalised ill, critical care and post operative patients, with our veterinary team on site monitoring them 24 hours a day.

 We provide an Emergency out of hours service up until 11pm, all you need to do is call our normal line 01342 327799 to obtain the number of the duty veterinary surgeon.

 After 11pm any new cases are admitted to a specialist emergency clinic in Godstone http://veterinaryreferralcentre.com/emergency-centre/ call 01883 744812.
 This ensures our team are well rested and performing to a high standard the next day, and that you, our clients, receive an excellent emergency service around the clock; and should your pet already be in our care they will continue to be monitored and treated by our dedicated qualified veterinary nurses, who stay up all night to care for them, and meet their every need, only NEW emergency calls after 11pm will be seen off site.

 IN THE CASE OF AN EMERGENCY PLEASE CALL THE NORMAL PRACTICE NUMBER – 01342 327799